 Please take the time to visit the following links for more information regarding the importance of mullet conservation - thank you.
 The Marine Conservation Society now lists the grey mullet as the number one fish which needs protection from commercial pressures, as at October 2017.Marine Conservation Society advice - "Five fish you shouldn't eat"

 MCS Good Fish Guide 2020 - still lists grey mullet as a 'red rated' species to avoid; click here for the full guide (.pdf)

 Marine Conservation Society - guide to sustainable seafood - for an explanation of the MCS ratings, click here

 "More management is required to protect grey mullet.
 Avoid eating them as there is insufficient management to protect the species."

 National Mullet Club - copy of presentation to Defra

 We absolutely and uncompromisingly need to make sure that populations of this truly exceptional fighting fish are preserved for the benefit of the species and for the enjoyment of future generations of anglers, and put a stop to incidents such as the ones shown in this photo.

 What would be considered a good mullet?
 Although each one of them is totally excellent, if we purely consider size, that would very much depend upon the species and upon the location.
 In very general terms, and looking at the venues that I fish, a 3 or 4lb thick lip is not uncommon, although still a very nice fish.
 Anything over 5lb is not so common, although I would expect to catch several fish of that size each year (5lb is the NMC 'gold standard').
-A 6 or 7lb mullet makes for a very special day, and for most anglers, an 8 or 9lb mullet would be the fish of a lifetime.
+A 6 mullet makes for a very special day, a 7lb fish is rare, and for most anglers, an 8 or 9lb mullet would be the fish of a lifetime.